blankworker1/SC-Core/WHITEPAPER.md

 # PlasticCoin

-A Local Currency Protocol for Transforming Waste into Value
+A Protocol for Transforming Waste into Value

 ---

 Abstract

-PlasticCoin is a physical-digital currency system that converts locally collected plastic waste and solar energy into tokenised value backed by a publicly auditable Bitcoin reserve.
-Each coin is a unique, injection-moulded object embedded with a secure chip and linked to a verifiable ledger entry.
-The system combines material provenance, energy transparency, and cryptographic accounting to create a complementary local currency designed for community-scale economies.
+PlasticCoin is a physical-digital totem minting system that converts locally collected plastic waste and solar energy into tokenised value backed by a publicly auditable Bitcoin reserve.
+Each totem coin is a unique, injection-moulded object embedded with a secure chip and linked to a verifiable ledger entry.
+The system combines material provenance, energy transparency, and cryptographic accounting to create a product designed for community-scale economies.

 PlasticCoin does not aim to replace national currencies.
 It introduces a parallel system optimised for local circulation, transparency, and environmental alignment.